-Trump arrives at Daytona 500, sets off raucous celebration
+Rain postpones Daytona 500, dampening event, Trump’s visit

 The president’s visit was widely welcomed by NASCAR fans.
 Trump 2020 flags flooded the infield, and some fans wore them as capes in the garage area.

-Trump’s presence also created huge lines at entrances, with many fans complaining while waiting hours to get through security.
+His presence also created huge lines at entrances, with many fans complaining while waiting hours to get through security.

 Former NASCAR chairman and CEO Brian France, who was replaced following his August 2018 arrest on DUI charges, was on Air Force One with the president and first lady.
 They traveled from West Palm Beach.